darrelllarsen/kre/README.md

 latter fact may be desired (after all, kre is designed to return full syllable matches for sub-syllabic matches), but for many cases users will likely want to treat empty string matches different from other matches (e.g., ignoring empty string matches).
-There are two possible workarounds:
+There are at least two possible workarounds:

 1. Whenever a tuple in re.Match.regs contains identical start and end indices, we can force them to map onto a single index.
 We then run into